pikalab-unibo-students/xaip-lib/README.md

  Operators missing: [move(r, l4, l5)]
  Additional operators: [move(r, l4, l6), move(r, l6, l5)]
 ```
-The two explanations provide a similar insight into the property of the solution proposed, but the second one presents it in a more concise way.
+The two explanations provide a similar insight into the property of the solution proposed, but the second one presents it more concisely.
 To this extent, we design *minimal explanations* for proficient users who may not be interested in a detailed explanation in natural language.

+[^1]: A set of problems for each domain defined is already available in the `domain` module.